hahahawu/Long-to-Short-via-Model-Merging/README.md

 - Model merging methods applied to 1.5B-scale models remain effective on simple tasks.
 Smaller models struggle to learn long CoT reasoning ability through model merging.

 - The merging of large-scale models (14B and 32B) poses significant challenges in simultaneously maintaining reasoning performance while substantially reducing response length.

+More results and code will be released soon.
+Stay tuned!